 Another factor to consider is how long you plan on being the home you want to purchase.
 Most home owners live in their home on average from 7 to 10 years.
 If this is the case the home buyer might want to consider the possibility of an adjustable rate mortgage or arm.
 The rate is generally is fixed for a set period of time and can adjust after that.
 We at CM Mortgage offer 3, 5, 7, and 10 year arms.
 The rates are generally lower than the average 30 year fixed rate and may offer an attractive alternative depending on your situation.

 Many rate shoppers are caught up in just the rate.
-I have news for you homeowners don’t pay rate they make a payment.
+I have news for you homeowners don’t pay rate they make a mortgage payment.
 Instead of shopping for just the rate.
 Shop for the lowest payment.
 One of the most common loans is a conventional purchase on a primary residence with 5% down.
 If you put less than 20% down your required to pay mortgage insurance.
 At CM Mortgage we offer lender paid mortgage insurance.
 The interest rate is generally higher with this product but the mortgage payment is cheaper.
-You don’t pay mortgage insurance for this product because it is absorbed by the higher rate.
-Another thing to consider is the mortgage insurance might not always be tax deductible.
-Your interest on your mortgage payment still is.
+If you want the borrowers paid mortgage insurance we offer the lowest monthly mortgage insurance premiums in the area.
+We are here to help you save on the lowest rate and cheapest mortgage insurance premiums.